We found 6 family medicine practitioners who accept Private Healthcare Systems near Dallas, TX.

 Clinical interests: Headache, Chronic Obstructive Pulmonary Disease, Electrocardiogram, Throat Problems, Pneumonia, ...
 (Read more)

 Dr. Hong Xiao's areas of specialization are family medicine and general pediatrics; she sees patients in Dallas, TX and Carrollton, TX.
-Dr. Xiao studied medicine at Harbin Medical University.
-For her professional training, Dr. Xiao completed a residency program at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
-These areas are among her clinical interests: atrial fibrillation, appendicitis, and diabetes management.
-Dr. Xiao has a 4.5 out of 5 star average patient rating.
-She accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-She speaks Chinese.
-She is affiliated with Baylor Scott & White Health and Medical Center of Lewisville.
+In addition to English, she speaks Chinese.
+These areas are among her clinical interests: wheezing, atrial fibrillation, and appendicitis.
+Dr. Xiao's hospital/clinic affiliations include Baylor Scott & White Health and Medical Center of Lewisville.
+She graduated from Harbin Medical University.
+Her training includes a residency program at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
+Patients rated Dr. Xiao highly, giving her an average of 4.5 stars out of 5.
+She is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.

-Clinical interests: Sports Health, Atrial Fibrillation, Diabetes Management, Bronchitis, Bursitis, Rheumatoid ...
+Clinical interests: Sports Health, Atrial Fibrillation, Wheezing, Diabetes Management, Bronchitis, Bursitis, Rheumatoid ...
 (Read more)

 Conditions / Treatments